Details of the committees that govern British Academy policy work and roles.

 Professor Fiona Stafford

-The Research and Higher Education Policy Committee takes an overview of, and approves priorities for, the Academy’s research funding, HE and skills policy in the context of national requirements and overall strategy.
+The Research and Higher Education Policy Committee takes an overview of, and approves priorities for, the Academy’s research funding, higher education and skills policy.
+The committee is chaired by the Vice-President (Research & Higher Education Policy), Professor Simon Swain.

 Professor Neil Kenny